 When full, your pack will be heavy and awkward to lift.
 There’s a trick to lifting a pack that doesn’t do a number on your back.

-Step 3: Slip in the other arm and get the weight centered correctly before attaching your hip belt.
+- Step 3: Slip in the other arm and get the weight centred correctly before attaching your hip belt.

 Make Sure Your Pack Fits

 Fitting should preferably be done in the shop or before packing, although you won’t get the full effect of how the pack feels until it’s prepped for use, so it’s advisable to do it again afterwards.
 If your rucksack has an adjustable back panel, adjust it before packing to get the right alignment of shoulders and hips.

 - Step 1: Once the pack is on your back, you need to align the hip belt with your hip bone.
 Do this by adjusting the shoulder straps so the belt is at the correct height.

 - Step 2: Fasten the belt around your waist.
 The hip belt should cover your hip bones and when tightened you should still be able to slip your hand flat underneath.

 - Step 3: Continue to adjust the shoulders and the top straps that hold the bag upright.
 Aim to have the back padding in position over your shoulder blades.

 - Step 4: Fasten the chest strap and adjust the slack so the bag is held firmly yet comfortably to your back.
 With the compression straps secure, the pack shouldn’t affect your balance.

 - Step 5: Finish the fitting by walking briefly with the pack on your back so you can get a better feel for how it sits.

 A correctly fitted pack is essential to prevent discomfort and potential injury to your back and spine.
 It even helps prevent falls, as you’ll be steadier on your feet and ready to traverse the terrain.